Rongbin-Ye-94/Arrow_on_Knee/README.md

 # Knee X-ray Classification with Clinical Priorities

+"I used to be a traveler like you until i took an arrow to the knee" -> Quote from The Elder Scrolls.

+An arrow in the knee could be removed but chronic discomfort of knee osteoarthritis is painful and lasting.
+Based on the data provided by GBD(2019), till 2019, about 528 million people were affected by this disease around the world and it is a 110% increase comparing to 1990.
+Furthermore, 73% of patients were senior citizens over 55 Years old and 60% were female.
+Patients will experience pain, swelling and stiffness, which like the joke in Elder Scrolls, largely deteorites the ability to travel freely.

+An early detection and proper treatment could largely help people to relieve such pain.

+The major method to detect the severity and plan for treatment accordingly is to use the Kellgren and Lawrence (K&L) grading system, an ordinal system from 0 to 4 as the gold standard for assessing knee osteoarthritis severity.

-This project implements a deep learning solution for classifying knee X-rays according to the Kellgren-Lawrence grading scale, with specific emphasis on clinical priorities.
-The model is designed to be particularly sensitive to severe cases while maintaining high precision for normal cases.
+This project utilizes a deep learning solution for classifying knee X-rays, with specific emphasis on clinical priorities.
+Comparing to the traditional models focused on the accuracy, the model used (improved Net) is designed to be particularly sensitive to severe cases while maintaining high precision for normal cases, that are more influencial to the patients and avoiding misdiagonsis and delay of the treatment in the clinical.

+This is a project intends to help with the efforts to fight such disease.
+Although none of us were the Last Dragonborn, but we should be able to travel freely around continents for our own life adventures.

+References:
+GBD, 2019; Global burden of 369 diseases and injuries in 204 countries and territories, 1990–2019: a systematic analysis for the Global Burden of Disease Study 2019. https://vizhub.healthdata.org/gbd-results/.

+WHO, 2023; Osteoarthritis.
+Retrieved by Rongbin Ye on 05/28/2025 from: https://www.who.int/news-room/fact-sheets/detail/osteoarthritis#:~:text=With%20a%20prevalence%20of%20365,benefit%20from%20rehabilitation%20(3).

 ## Features